 What is Grinding?

 Grinding is a cutting application that is designed to trim and shear away any unwanted sections of a material that will not be apart of the final product.
 For this reason, grinding generally gets categorized as part of a finishing process by removing material with abrasion.
 Grinding overall is used to improve the surface quality by using an abrasive action to hone metal parts and components to an exact specification.
 Overall, the general purpose of grinding primarily focuses more on giving a clean and even surface.
 The three most common machines that are used to complete a grinding process are; Blanchard grinding, surface grinding, and precision grinding.
 All in which have the same concept, but different finishes.

 What is Blanchard Grinding?

 Blanchard grinding consists of a wheel that is mounted on the machine, as holders are holding the workpiece in place.
-Processing workpieces while Blanchard grinding often leaves a distinctive pattern on the side of the workpiece that was ground.
-That being said, a workpiece can be easily identifiable with the pattern it leaves.
+This machining process often leaves a distinctive pattern on the side that was grinding material off during processing.
+That being said, workpieces are easily identifiable with the pattern it leaves.
 Additionally, This process works best for larger workpieces that need an excessive amount of material removed.
 On the contrary, his type of machine doesn’t allow the finished component to have a precise finishing surface.
 Typically, a machine shop that would use a Blanchard grinding machine would need to have a flexible tolerance of over .001in.